Keshav-chand/Mergesort/README.md

 Description
- Write a program to implement Insertion sort where
+ Write a program to implement Merge sort where

 Ask the user to input the number of elements to insert in the array.
 Create an array accordingly and insert the array values.